xNinjaKittyx/ChitogeBot/README.md

 # ChitogeBot
 A Python Bot for Discord.
-Powered by discord.py
+Powered by discord.py Currently this bot is undergoing a huge rewrite that is currently private. (in order to make it server-compatible)

 # What is ChitogeBot?
 ChitogeBot is a chatbot that is used for Discord servers.